Amid pandemic, U.S. Justice Clarence Thomas has a question or two

 Last month, in a challenge by conservative groups to a California law that requires nonprofit organizations to disclose information about donors to the state, Thomas said he was concerned about people being deterred from giving money to groups with contentious views.

-"For example, an organization that has certain views might be accused of being a white supremacist organization or racist or homophobic," Thomas said.
+"For example, an organization that has certain views might be accused of being a white supremacist organization or racist or homophobic," Thomas said here.

 In an argument involving a Republican bid to invalidate the Obamacare healthcare law, Thomas last November asked whether someone would have legal standing to challenge a local ordinance requiring people to wear face masks during the pandemic.